kapoor-abhi/kkbox_churn_prediction/README.md

 ---

-## 2. Business Insights & Discoveries
+<h2 align="center">2.
+Business Insights & Discoveries</h2>

-By observing almost **1 million subscribers**, we extracted non-intuitive but highly actionable insights.
+By observing almost **1 million subscribers**, I extracted non-intuitive but highly actionable insights.

 > [!IMPORTANT]
 > **Definition of Churn:** Based on the official KKBox problem framing, churn is defined as **no new valid service subscription within 30 days after the current membership expires**.